hao-fang/ee596_spr2018_lab2/README.md

 * Create an new Alexa Skill, and upload the `MODEL_JSON` to your Alexa Skill.
 * Set the Endpoint of your Alexa Skill to the AWS Lambda function you created in Task 1.
 * Try to talk with your Alexa Skill.
-	* You should use your Echo Dot and try something to fool the Amazon's speech recognition.
+	* You should use your Echo Dot and try something to fool Alexa's speech recognition.
 	* You can check the recognition result in your Alexa App.